mmistakes/minimal-mistakes/_posts/2018-05-18-A-Toasty-Pomodoro-Timer.md

+---
+classes: wide
+---

 I've been putting some thought into how I can use my time more effectively lately and stumbled upon the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
 The very basic idea is that you work for 25 minutes and then take a 5 minute break.
 The idea is that if you structure your time like that you will be more productive and able to focus better.
-Pomodoro Timers  are a great tool to increase productivity and I regularly use them.
-The idea is that you work in 25 minute intervals followed by a 5 minute break.

 ## PowerShell Time

-Enough of that real life mumbo jumbo, it's time for some PowerShell!
-This is a perfect chance for me to write code  Our main goal is to get a 25 minute timer that lets us know when it's done.
+This seems like a cool opportunity to come up with a function.
+This is a function that is for personal use so we can have some fun with it!
 I want a fancy toast notification when it's finished, and for that I will be using the [BurntToast module](https://github.com/Windos/BurntToast).
 This module requires PowerShell version 5 and Windows 10.
 Install it by running:

 ```powershell
     Install-Module BurntToast -Scope CurrentUser